poleval/2021-punctuation-restoration/README.md

 - [poleval\_wav.validation.tar.gz](https://drive.google.com/file/d/1gwQRvrUtFqz3xGnmEN8znAzkBwC12Czu/view?usp=sharing) - archive contains test audio files
 - [poleval\_text.rest.tar.gz](https://drive.google.com/file/d/10SdpLHPLXVfhJsq1okgC5fcxbFzCGoR5/view?usp=sharing) - archive contains additional text provided in JSON formatand CSV for which no audio files were provided (can be used for training purposes)

+### Challenge stage

+The competition in September 2021.
+Now the challenge is in the after-competition stage.
+You can submit solutions, but they will be marked with a different color.

 ### References

 1. Yi, J., Tao, J., Bai, Y., Tian, Z., &amp; Fan, C. (2020).
 Adversarial transfer learning for punctuation restoration. _arXiv preprint arXiv:2004.00248_.